vuejs/vue-loader/docs/en/configurations/pre-processors.md

 ### Templates

-Processing templates is a little different, because most Webpack template loaders such as `jade-loader` returns a template function instead of compiled HTML string.
+Processing templates is a little different, because most Webpack template loaders such as `jade-loader` return a template function instead of a compiled HTML string.
 Instead of using `jade-loader`, we can just install the original `jade`:

 ``` bash
 npm install jade --save-dev